Divyansh2903/Config-Vault/README.md

 | Bob Editor     | bob@example.com     | Editor             | Editor           |
 | Charlie Viewer | charlie@example.com | Viewer             | —                |

-Register through the app with the same emails, then update Profile IDs to match — or update the UUIDs in `prisma/seed.ts` before seeding.
+Register through the app with the same emails, then update Profile IDs to match, or update the UUIDs in `prisma/seed.ts` before seeding.

 ### Environment Variables